derek-dchu/awesome-note/java_concurrency.md

 ## Immutable Objects
 An object is considered *immutable* if its state caonnot change after it is constructed.

+Benefits:
+*  Simple to construct, test, and use.
-Benefits: immutable object is thread-safe and commonly used in multi-threading environment.
+*  Thread-safe and commonly used in multi-threading environment.
+*  Allow hashCode to use lazy initialization, and to cache its return value.
+*  Do not need to be copied defensively when used as a field.
+*  Can be used as Map keys and Set elements.

 ### (#1) How to define an immutable class:
 * Declare class as final OR make the constructor private and construct instances in factory methods